 If you have a hire car, you can find your own way and either purchase any entry tickets you need at the gate or grab them online before you travel.

 The Best Tour and Activity Booking Sites

 We have a few favourite booking and tour websites that we use to research and book experiences when we travel internationally.
 They each have different benefits or region specialities, so it is worth checking them all out to find the perfect option for your family and trip.

 - GetYourGuide – Great for booking Europe, Australia, USA & NZ experiences and tours

-- Klook – Best for Asia
+- Klook – Best for tours in Asia

 When booking tours that include transfers, make sure they are suitable for your children’s ages.
 Babies and toddlers may require appropriate child restraints if travelling via private car.
 This is typically not essential on buses, however some will have the option if you request.

 This was the case with our day trip from Dubrovnik to Mostar, even though it was a full size bus.
 It was a nice extra reassurance and allowed our toddler to sleep comfortably.